rachelplusplus/image-encoder-comparison/README.md

 * JPEGli and JPEG-XL versions 0.11.1
 * libaom version 3.12.1
 * SVT-AV1 version 3.0.2
+* SVT-AV1-PSY version 3.0.2 - note that this cannot be installed simultaneously with
+  regular SVT-AV1.
+Please see below for details.
 * rav1e version 0.7.1
 * libavif version 1.3.0
 * Copies of all of the relevant input files (see below)